ebruchez/ebruchez.github.io/_posts/2021-05-17-macbook-air-m1.md

 I've had a 10-core iMac Pro for over 3 years now.
 It's a superb machine with a beautiful 27" 5K display.
 Its thermal design is excellent and even when the fans run, they tend to be pretty silent, unlike the Intel-based MacBook Pro.
 The machine has been very reliable.
 Also, Apple has announced that they are discontinuing it.

 For travel this summer I will need a laptop.
-One of my kids has been using my "older" MacBook Pro with butterfly keyboard machine.
-That machine has been pretty good as well, except for the terrible keyboard, but I have only rarely had to use the built-in keyboard.
+One of my kids has been using my "older" MacBook Pro with butterfly keyboard.
+That machine has been pretty good as well, except for the terrible keyboard, but I have only rarely had to use that keyboard.

 So I ordered a MacBook Air M1 with 16 GB of RAM and 512 GB of storage.
 I would never have bought a MacBook Air in the past, due to the abysmal performance compared to other Apple machines.
 But the [M1-powered](https://en.wikipedia.org/wiki/Apple_M1) machines are different.